NachoColl/blockchain-web-services/docs/index.md

 Blockchain technologies are rising at an incredible rate.
 The 1st generation (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later, a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Today, a set of new initiatives is already pushing hard to support scalability and mature growth.

 But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem infrastructure complexities.
-The businesses demanded value does not come from dealing with such complexities but mainly from the trust they want to deliver to their customers.
+Deep challenges can be found when discussing adoption.
+The learning curves are still massive for companies, with the absence of usage standards and the lack of efficiency in finding and using already existing solutions, among others <sup>(2)</sup>.

-We provide a solution to them.
+We provide a solution to those.

 <br/>